MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 5. For enterprise-managed users who authenticate via Single Sign-On (SSO), the account must be signed in before performing any actions, as the GitHub authentication flow does not currently support SSO login.

 ### Set Up a GitHub App for authentication
-Follow the steps below to create a GitHub App for use with your Graph Connector:
+Follow the steps below to create a GitHub App for use with your Copilot Connector:

-1. In GitHub, click your profile photo (top right), select **Your organizations**, and choose the organization where the Graph Connector should pull data from.
+1. In GitHub, click your profile photo (top right), select **Your organizations**, and choose the organization where the Copilot Connector should pull data from.

    :::image type="content" alt-text="Screenshot that shows how to access 'Your organizations'." source="media/github-connector/organizations-nav.png" lightbox="media/github-connector/organizations-nav.png":::